Baltimore, the best place to do business.

 Delali Dzirasa

-Fearless, CEO
+FEARLESS, CEO

 "What I love about Baltimore is, it's a space where, if you want to make an impact, you just have to roll up your sleeves and do it.
 As long as you're authentic, people will embrace you and support you.
 I felt that from day one.
 Baltimore has tremendous assets, we're in the middle of Fort Meade and Aberdeen Proving Grounds and have world-class education, financial and healthcare institutions."